-Ambassador Samantha Power is the Anna Lindh Professor of the Practice of Global Leadership and Public Policy at Harvard Kennedy School and the William D. Zabel ’61 Professor of Practice in Human Rights at Harvard Law School.
+Samantha Power serves in the Biden-Harris Administration as the Administrator of the U.S. Agency for International Development (USAID).
+She is currently on public service leave from Harvard Kennedy School, where she is the Anna Lindh Professor of the Practice of Global Leadership and Public Policy, and from Harvard Law School, where she is the William D. Zabel ’61 Professor of Practice in Human Rights.

 From 2013 to 2017, Power served in the Obama-Biden Administration as the 28th US Permanent Representative to the United Nations.
 During her time at the UN, Power rallied countries to combat the Ebola epidemic, ratify the Paris climate agreement, and develop new international law to cripple ISIS’s financial networks.
 She worked to negotiate and implement the ambitious Sustainable Development Goals, helped catalyze bold international commitments to care for refugees, and advocated to secure the release of political prisoners, defend civil society from growing repression, and protect the rights of women and girls.